kwasniew/hyperbook/README.md

 ## Controlling subscription status

-You will add a capability to enable/disable live updates through the UI.
+You will add a capability to enable/disable live updates through the UI as shown in the following figure:

 <figure>
     <img src="images/liveupdate.png" width="650" alt="Live Update control" align="center">